BITS Pilani: Chancellor and academic head

-BITS Pilani has a tradition of long-serving chancellors and vice-chancellors.
+BITS Pilani has a tradition of long-serving chancellors.
 Its founder, G.D.
 Birla, was chancellor from the college's inception until his death in 1983.
 He was followed by his son, Krishna Kumar Birla, who was chancellor until his death in 2008.
 Currently, Kumar Mangalam Birla is chancellor and Shobhana Bhartia is pro-chancellor.

-The first academic head of the institution was J. C. Stracliff (Principal) and V. Lakshminarayanan (Vice-Principal) for a period of 3 years during 1946–1949.
-V. Lakshminarayan became Principal of Birla Engineering College in 1949 (served from 1946 to 1963 in Birla Engineering College), then becoming the first director of BITS-Pilani in 1964 when it was formed and served until 1969.
-He was succeeded by BITS directors C.R.
-Mitra (1969–1989) and S. Venkateswaran (1989–2006). "director" denoted the head of a campus.
+The first academic head of the institution was J. C. Stracliff (Principal) for a period of 3 years during 1946–1949.
+V. Lakshminarayan became Principal of Birla Engineering College in 1949 and Director of BITS Pilani in 1964 when it was established (serving until 1969).
+He was succeeded by the third and fourth academic heads (BITS Pilani Directors) C.R.
+Mitra (1969–1989) and S. Venkateswaran (1989–2006).
+L.K.
+Maheshwari was the fifth academic head, serving as Director as well as Vice Chancellor, the latter terminology denoting the overall head of multiple campuses (each of which now has a Director).
+The current directors of the campuses are Sudhirkumar Barai, Suman Kundu, Soumyo Mukherji, and Souri Banerjee for Pilani, Goa, Hyderabad, and Dubai campuses, respectively.

-In April 2016, Chancellor Kumar Mangalam Birla announced that Prof. Souvik Bhattacharya of IIT Kharagpur / Jadavpur University was selected to take over as the new Vice chancellor of BITS Pilani.
+In April 2016, Chancellor KM Birla announced that Souvik Bhattacharya of IIT Kharagpur was selected to take over as the new Vice chancellor of BITS Pilani.
 He took over in June 2016 to become the 6th academic head of the institute.
-Prof. Ranendra N. Saha became Acting Vice Chancellor since June 13, 2021 after the expiration of Prof. Bhattacharya's term.
+Ranendra N. Saha served as the Acting Vice Chancellor from 13 June 2021 to 30 September 2021 after the expiration of Bhattacharya's term.
+The latter was re-appointed as the Vice Chancellor from 1 October 2021 for a period of five years.
+On 10 March 2023, V. Ramgopal Rao took over the Vice Chancellor's office from the outgoing Bhattacharya, becoming the seventh academic head of the institute.